 Effective CBL prepares students for all aspects of their experience, including understanding the roles of participants, skills and information required, safety precautions, and people with whom they will be working.
-Spending time preparing helps ensure the experience will reach community-identified goals while reaching community needs.
+Spending time preparing helps ensure the experience will reach community-identified goals.